VikramSGIT/100-days-of-Python/Readme.md

 # 100 Days of Python #
-This repo is a tracker for 100 days Python journey.
+This repo is a tracker for 100 days of my Python journey.